 And they even made a suggestion that you practice some form of sexual quid pro quo as a means to escape the hatchet…

-Suffice to say, the read was entertaining, albeit a little ridiculous with some of the suggestions, but this consultant was left with three main thoughts:
+While the read was entertaining, albeit a little ridiculous with some of the suggestions, this consultant wanted to clear the air and offer three thoughts:

 - A consulting firm is not necessarily there to fire people.
-Yes, that is what they are often called on to do because many firms are staffed very inefficiently (too many people in some divisions, too many managers with no reports in other divisions, too many layers of management/bureaucracy), but management consulting firms are oftentimes brought in to do other things like:
+Yes, that is what they are often called on to do because many firms are staffed very inefficiently (too many people in some divisions, too many managers with no reports in other divisions, too many layers of management/bureaucracy) and management oftentimes lacks the competence or the courage to trim headcount on their own.
+That being said, management consulting firms are also frequently brought in to do other things like:

 - Business strategy – what markets or market strategies should the company or business unit pursue